aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/loading-saving-converting-and-managing/opening-different-microsoft-excel-versions-files/_index.md

 {{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Files-Handling-OpeningMicrosoftExcel972003Files-1.cs" >}}

-### **Opening Microsoft Excel 2007/2010 XLSX Files**
+### **Opening Microsoft Excel 2007/2010/2013/2016/2019 and Office 365  XLSX Files**

-To open a Microsoft Excel 2007/2010/2013 format, that is, XLSX or XLSB, specify the file path.
+To open a Microsoft Excel 2007/2010/2013/2016/2019 and Office 365 format, that is, XLSX or XLSB, specify the file path.
 You can also use **[LoadOptions](https://apireference.aspose.com/cells/net/aspose.cells/loadoptions)** and set the related attribute/options of the **[LoadOptions](https://apireference.aspose.com/cells/net/aspose.cells/loadoptions)** class for the template file to be loaded.

 {{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Files-Handling-OpeningMicrosoftExcel2007XlsxFiles-1.cs" >}}